 The Rooted and Rewritten Blog

-Welcome to Rooted & Rewritten—A blog about therapy, identity, and the quiet courage of change.
+A blog about therapy, identity, and the courage it takes to change.

 Therapy isn’t a straight line — it’s a process of discovering, understanding, and sometimes unlearning.
 Along the way, you may notice familiar patterns like anxiety, overworking, or relational struggles resurfacing.
 These aren’t signs you’re failing.
 They’re often part of how healing unfolds.
 This guide offers a compassionate look at the common experiences many people encounter — helping you see them not as problems to fix, but as parts of your unique journey toward growth and self-connection.